bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/lorenz84.md

 ```

 ## Problem setting
-We can now encode the vector field (E) in a function and use automatic differentiation to compute its various derivatives.
+We can now encode the vector field (E) in a function.

 ```@example LORENZ84
 # vector field